dfinity/candid/.github/CONTRIBUTING.md

     Be as clear and descriptive as possible.

-    For any problem, describe it in detail, including details about the version of the code you are using, the results you expected, and how the actual results differed from your expectations.
+    For any problem, describe it in detail, including details about the crate, the version of the code you are using, the results you expected, and how the actual results differed from your expectations.

-### Submitting your own code
+### Submitting a pull request

-We're not accepting community updates to Candid at this time.
-Stay tuned for further developments.
+If you want to submit a pull request to fix an issue or add a feature, here's a summary of what you need to do:

+1. Make sure you have a GitHub account, an internet connection, and access to a terminal shell or GitHub Desktop application for running commands.

+1. Navigate to the DFINITY public repository in a web browser.

+1. Click **Fork** to create a copy the repository associated with the issue you want to address under your GitHub account or organization name.

+1. Clone the repository to your local machine.

+1. Create a new branch for your fix by running a command similar to the following:

+    ```bash
+    git checkout -b my-branch-name-here
+    ```

+1. Open the file you want to fix in a text editor and make the appropriate changes for the issue you are trying to address.

+1. Add the file contents of the changed files to the index `git` uses to manage the state of the project by running a command similar to the following:

+    ```bash
+    git add path-to-changed-file
+    ```
+1. Commit your changes to store the contents you added to the index along with a descriptive message by running a command similar to the following:

+    ```bash
+    git commit -m "Description of the fix being committed."
+    ```

+1. Push the changes to the remote repository by running a command similar to the following:

+    ```bash
+    git push origin my-branch-name-here
+    ```

+1. Create a new pull request for the branch you pushed to the upstream GitHub repository.

+    Provide a title that includes a short description of the changes made.

+1. Wait for the pull request to be reviewed.

+1. Make changes to the pull request, if requested.

+1. Celebrate your success after your pull request is merged!